atk/object-clone-proposal/Readme.md

 ### What will be cloned by default?

-`Object.clone` will by default not clone literals that will be reinstantiated if their value changed and thus need not be cloned, like `undefined, null, Boolean, Number, BigInt, String, Function, AsyncFunction, GeneratorFunction` and `AsyncGeneratorFunction` as well as values that cannot be cloned for they would cease to work as clones like `Symbol` or have a lack of introspection like `WASM Modules`, `WeakMap` and `WeakSet` or will usually be handled as unique reference like `Node`; those will be merely returned.
+`Object.clone` will by default not clone literals that will be newly instantiated if their value changed and thus need not be cloned, like `undefined, null, Boolean, Number, BigInt, String, Function, AsyncFunction, GeneratorFunction` and `AsyncGeneratorFunction` as well as values that cannot be cloned for they would cease to work as clones like `Symbol` or have a lack of introspection like `WASM Modules`, `WeakMap` and `WeakSet` or will usually be handled as unique reference like `Node`; those will be merely returned.
 The same principle applies to nested properties of these types.
 Everything else will be cloned recursively.

 `function` here is a bit of an exception, since it can have properties that can be changed: